cloudpanel-io/docs/cloudpanel-ce/docs/guides/mysql/commands.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-On the following site, you will find useful **MySQL Commands** like exporting and importing/restoring databases or checking the current processlist.
+On the following site, you will find useful **MySQL Commands** like exporting and importing/restoring databases.

 ## Export